✅ Updated May 2021

 Ultimate guide to transferring your out-of-state driver's license to Minnesota

 Here's the ultimate guide to transferring your out-of-state license to Minnesota.
 We've simplified the entire process for you so you can save time.
-This page is geared toward people who've moved to Pennsylvania but have a driver license from another US state.
-If you have an international license, visit our Minnesota driver's license page.
+This page is geared toward people who've moved to Pennsylvania but have a driver's license from another US state.

 What You’ll Need to Transfer your Out-of-State Driver License to Minnesota